 - Bankruptcy will show up on your credit report for at least seven years

 - Major purchases requiring debt, such as home or auto, will be delayed considerably

 Should I file for bankruptcy?

-Though it may be enticing to “cut and run” from your debts, declaring bankruptcy should be an absolute last resort and only be considered if all other options will not work.
+Though it may be enticing to “cut and run” from your debts, declaring bankruptcy should be an absolute last resort if all other options will not work.
 Before you file for bankruptcy, contact Consolidated Credit at 1-888-294-3130 for a free consultation with a trained credit counsellor and they may be able to find an easier route to financial stability.